AfthabMDR/afthabmdr.github.io/README.md

 This blog website was built using Hugo.

-For deployment in github pages follow these steps.
+For deployment in github pages follow these steps:
     1. Make a blog site as given in quickstart guide of hugo.
     2. Push that into a github repository.
     3. Go to settings tab, select the pages, and change source to github actions.